matkoniecz/illegal-use-of-OpenStreetMap/README.md

 > part of a Collective Database, and that it is available under this
 > License."

+For case where OSM data is directly used to make a map, viewed by user it can be shortened and simplified to

+> include a notice associated with the map reasonably calculated to
+> make any Person that views the map aware that Content was
+> obtained from the Database and that it is available under the
+> ODBL License."

 Hiding attribution in settings, at the bottom, in "[About MAPS.ME](MAPS.ME/MAPS.ME.md)" entry is not

 > reasonably calculated to make any Person

+Similarly, attribution hidden by default behind a button is not reasonably calculated to make any person aware of what is the source of data.

 # How can I help?